-bibtex to appear long conference paper
+pdf bibtex slides long conference paper

-Appearing in: Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2024)
+Appeared in: Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2024)

 Abstract: